cmalek/sungazer/doc/source/overview/connecting.rst

 .. image:: ../../images/newpvs6-internal.jpg
    :alt: PVS6 device with USB ports

-- Only USB ports are visible
+- The D-AUX port and the RJ-485 2-wire port are still present, but the ethernet ports are not there.
-- No dedicated Ethernet port for the installer
+- There are now 3 USB ports, and one for power (labelled "12 VDC").

 You have a newer PVS6 device with only USB ports.
 You will need to use a USB Ethernet adapter and a standard CAT5e or CAT6 Ethernet cable to connect to the device.